 Guys Getaway: Outdoor Adventures Itinerary

 Why?
 Because with one million-plus acres to explore from ocean to mountains, there are endless opportunities for macho outdoor activities like kayaking, hiking, zip lining, and fishing.
-Sonoma County is known for its wines, certainly, but is also home to many world-class beer breweries.
 And did someone say golf?

-So get your motor running, take our tips for a three-day adventure, and solidify that brotherly love with your best pals.
+So get your motor running, take our tips for a three-day adventure, and solidify that brotherly love with the most important guys in your life.

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.